5 Hybrid Fundraiser Ideas for Breast Cancer Awareness Month

 • Spread the word on social media and through well-placed posters displaying a QR code that directs to your fundraising event site or class scheduler so that people can easily donate to reserve their spot.

-Two common concerns about holding a bake sale are the venue and payment—both those things are addressed when you create a sale event using a fundraising platform.
-Adding an online fundraiser element to your bake sale will widen the net of potential customers while making you less reliant on a lot of foot traffic.
+Two common concerns about holding a bake sale are the venue and payment—both of which are addressed by adding an online fundraiser element to your bake sale.
+Doing so will widen the net of potential customers while making you less reliant on a lot of foot traffic.
 Plus, payments and accounting are simplified.

 The basics of hosting this kind of hybrid breast cancer fundraiser are below: